 Free Sample Offer

-If you're familiar with this tea, we invite you to try a free sample.
-Simply email a receipt showing an earlier purchase of the "zhang ping shui xian" tea to firstname.lastname@example.org
+If you buy this tea from another vendor, we invite you to try a free sample.
+Simply email a receipt showing an earlier purchase of the "zhang ping shui xian" tea to email@example.com and we'll mail you a free sample of this tea to compare.
+We're convinced that you'll be impressed with its quality and value.

 Yuan Xiao Zhen